 The News Roundup — International

-France’s first major study of sexual abuse of children in the Catholic Church revealed a shockingly large estimate of the number of victims of sexual assault at the hands of the clergy.
-It’s the latest in a string of scandals connected to the church that stretches back decades.
+The European Union announces it would finance a $1 billion aid package for Afghanistan.
+But members of the international community are wondering who exactly will be in control of the aid money.

-World media are reporting that relations between China and Taiwan are at their “worst” in 40 years.
-Taipei warned international leaders that China will be able to invade the country by 2025.
+Polish authorities are concerned with an uptick in human trafficking in Belarus, citing an increase in flights to Minsk from Iraq.

-We cover the most important stories from around the globe on the News Roundup.
+We cover the most important stories from around the world on the international portion of the News Roundup.

 Copyright 2021 WAMU 88.5